isomerpages/sndgo-careers/index.md

   - infopic:
       title: 'Tech Policy & Governance '
       description: >-
-        Set the scene.
-A Smart Nation calls for tech, talents and thinking.
+        Set the stage.
+A Smart Nation calls for tech, talent and thought leadership.
 Be the one who helps bring it all together.
       button: More
       url: /openings/tech-policy-and-governance/overview/
       image: /images/tech-governance.png